sfarthin/crop-rotate-and-sample-in-browser/README.md

 ##### Protractor/WebdriverJS end-to-end test of the demo in Chrome

-First run the app (requires you to setup Google Cloud Storage, see below).
+First run the app (requires you to [setup Google Cloud Storage](https://github.com/sfarthin/crop-rotate-and-sample-in-browser#running-the-demo)).

 	node example/app